wiltonjr22/Brain-Ag/README.md

 npm run t
 ```

-- Tests cover controllers and services, using mocks for external dependencies.
+- Tests cover controllers and services, using mocks for external dependencies for unit and for e2e we use seeds and data